 While you are not required to have a lawyer, having one can significantly increase your chances of receiving the maximum amount of spousal support you need.
 A lawyer can also ensure that all legal requirements are met, creating a shorter delay in receiving payments.

 Do You Have More Questions About Lifetime Alimony in Texas?
-Contact Bailey & Galyen For Answers
+Contact Bailey & Galyen for Answers